richardskumat/dilbert/docker/readme.md

 Seems the container takes a very long time to catch to itself if it has already some comics.

-Early testing shows it's already slow if only a couple dozen images are downloaded, trying to make it faster atm.

 Here's a sample command to download all comics:

 ```